music fund project

 They recognised the need for musical therapy in specific groups such as youngsters with difficulties, inmates, refugees and they work closely with organisations aiming to help specific groups of people.
 To this day, Music Fund organised 18 successful sessions of instrument making for inmates of the Marche en Famene Prison Centre.
 They also donated and maintained instruments for Red Cross asylum seeker centres.

-Even though it’s only their second time hosting an ESC volunteer, they have years of experience hosting international volunteers and practitioners wiling to join this amazing cause!
-They are very excited to host a new volunteer!
+Even though it’s only their third time hosting an ESC volunteer, they have years of experience hosting international volunteers and practitioners wiling to join this amazing cause!
+They are very excited to host a new volunteer in the small team !
+Further information can be found at: https://musicfund.eu/qui-sommes-nous/lequipe/

-CBB host in total 21 international volunteers around Wallonia.
-The ESC team of CBB try his best to connect this network of volunteers together trought different collective activities, seminar …
+CBB host around 25 international volunteers around Wallonia.
+The ESC team of CBB tries its best to connect this network of volunteers together through different collective activities, seminars etc…

 Support organization : CBB

-In addition to this, the hosting organization is supported by the Association des Compagnons Bâtisseurs, aka CBB located in Marche-en-Famenne not far from Rochefort.
+In addition to this, the hosting organization is supported by the Association des Compagnons Bâtisseurs, aka CBB located in Marche-en-Famenne.
 CBB is a non-profit, non-political youth organisation recognized and financially supported by the Wallonia-Brussels Federation.
 The organisation proposes different kinds of activities, based on volunteering and non-formal education: local and international workcamps, medium and long term voluntary services (including ESC), and leisure time activities for and with disabled people, camp leaders trainings…CBB is active within the different European Programmes of volunteering and non-formal education since 1997 and also hosts ESC volunteers each year.

 CBB’s role as a support organization is to: